kubernetes/autoscaler/vertical-pod-autoscaler/README.md

   size, available quota) and cause **pods to go pending**.
 This can be addressed by using VPA together with [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#basics).
 * Multiple VPA resources matching the same pod have undefined behavior.

+## Limitations of the beta version

+The limitations from alpha version still apply except for note about `Auto` mode.

+* VPA does not evict pods which are not run under a controller.
+For such pods `Auto` mode is currently equivalent to `Initial`.
+* VPA does not change resource limits.
+This implies that recommendations are capped to limits during actuation.
+  **NOTE** This behaviour is likely to change so please don't rely on it.

 # Related links